JurisProject/juris_whitepaper_public/current-state-of.md

 #### DAMN

-In May, 2016, pre DAO hack, Third Key Solutions, founded by Pamela Morgan and notable Bitcoin advocate Andreas M. Antonopoulos released a proposal for DAMN, a Decentralized Arbitration and Mediation Network.
+In May, 2016, pre DAO hack, Third Key Solutions, founded by Pamela Morgan and notable Bitcoin advocate Andreas M. Antonopoulos released a proposal for DAMN: a Decentralized Arbitration and Mediation Network.
 The proposal was brief, and outlined an open source project intended to create a network similar to Juris on many fronts, in particular the adherence to United Nations arbitration standards.
 Their proposal was submitted to the DAO for funding approval and sentiment regarding the proposal was largely positive.
 The last activity on the project Github repo was in late May, 2016, with the DAO hack taking everyone’s attention shortly thereafter.

 #### Kleros